CodeupClassroom/elixir-rest-blog/src/main/resources/curriculum/ii-rest-and-relationships/6-rest-controllers.md

 #### 2. Now, let's go create a `Post` class.
   - On the same level as the `web` package, create a new package named `data`
   - Inside `data`, create a class named `Post`
-  - Give `Post` the below fields, along with empty constructor, full constructor, and all getters/setters.
+  - Give `Post` the below fields, along with empty constructor, full constructor, and all getters/setters. **NOTE: you can use Lombok to do the getters, setters, and constructors for you!** 8O

 ```JAVA
 private Long id;